Take Me Bak 'Ome: Promotion

 No music video was filmed to promote the single.
 In the UK, the band performed the song on the music show Top of the Pops, Lift Off with Ayshea and 2Gs and the Pop People.
 It was also performed on Sports En Fete France and TopPop.
 In 1973, the song was performed on the Dutch show Popgala.

 Critical reception

 Upon release, Record Mirror described the song as a "riff-based number" and commented on Holder's "strident, straight-through-a-brick-wall voice".
 They concluded: "Powerful and rocking – and their best yet for me".
-New Musical Express said the song was a "strong rocker", showing the "power and punch the band proudly sports" in comparison to the previous two singles.
+Danny Holloway of the NME called the song a "strong rocker" which shows the "power and punch the band proudly sports" and was lacking on their previous two singles.
+He added that Holder's vocals are "remarkably good in the traditional shouting approach which sounds like he's using his whole body to sing".
 In a retrospective song review by AllMusic, Dave Thompson said: "Neither of its predecessors, "Coz I Luv You" or "Look Wot You Dun," had attempted to capture the feel of Slade in full flight.
 Holder and Jim Lea's "Take Me Bak 'Ome" was custom-built to relieve that deficiency."